QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 [text](/doc/how-to-copy-and-paste-text/) or
 [files](/doc/how-to-copy-and-move-files/) from less trusted to more trusted qubes; [update](/doc/how-to-update/) your system when prompted; and make regular [backups](/doc/how-to-back-up-restore-and-migrate/).
-Bob doesn't care to try out new software or tweak any settings, so he can do everything he needs to do without having to interact with the command line.
+Bob doesn't have the need to try out new software or tweak any settings, so he can do everything he needs to do on a daily basis without having to interact with the command line.

 ## Carol, the investor